nitin562/Chatbot/README.md

 ## Edge cases that i can't handled but know that it will occur in future
 - Broarder Query from user without good relevant topics that can help in better searches in pinecone i.e tell me questions: User wants questions from url data but for query retrieval, it becomes irrelevant. **Solution** can be using frequent words attach with query before search so that relevant response chances can become high.
 - Chunking mechanism will fall when a chunk itself has token length greater than 512.
 It can be solved if we use overlapping technique to chunk data on the basis of length instead of punctuations but i dont know more about it.
 - If Groq api payload limit exceeds (yet only some chunks are sent), it may cause error.
+Somehow, handled by limiting the topK value and removing irrelvant css, js scraping data for some extent.

 ## Future Improvements
 - Implement **authentication & user management with a database instead of localStorage in server**.